mekaufman/iam/connect_dedicated_id.md

   API endpoint: https://api.{dedicated_env}.cloud.ibm.com

   Public IAM token service is available in the dedicated environment.
-  Login with your public IBMid, or use '--no-iam' to login as a dedicated user only.
+  Log in with your public IBMid, or use '--no-iam' to log in as a dedicated user only.

   Email>
 ```

-If your dedicated ID has already been connected to the public IBMid, it will authenticate and log in:
+If your dedicated ID is already connected to the public IBMid, it authenticates and logs in:

 ```
   Authenticating...